The island of Koh Phangan is a gem sitting in the Gulf of Thailand just waiting to be explored.

 Zen beach is one of the best beaches to enjoy a great sunset with a lively vibe.
 Every evening just before sunset the beach shifts from a tranquil spot for meditating to a more lively atmosphere.
 Expats and foreigners alike join in, all playing different instruments and practicing all kinds of skills and hobbies.

 Three Sixty bar

 This bar is close to Mae Haad beach, actually above the hills of the beach.
-Three Sixty bar is a laid back lounge over looking the ocean and the small Ko Ma island.
-Arriving well before sunset is best option for getting a good spot on the deck area.
+Three Sixty bar is a laid back lounge overlooking the ocean and the small Ko Ma island.
+Arriving well before sunset is the best option for getting a good spot on the deck area.
 From here you get one of the best sunset spots in Koh Phangan.

 Explore Koh Phangan lesser known spots

 As most other trips, while on Koh Phangan we had left a free day which we hadn’t planned.
 With a bit of creativeness these days usually end up some of the best.
 This day was spent just exploring the island and stopping at various places for a drink, food, a swim or to soak in a beautiful view.

 Although Koh Phangan isn’t such a big island, the beautiful landscapes and scenery along with the different lifestyles are all unique in their own way.
 The mountainous parts of the island are cooler than the lower areas and offer some good views of the ocean and nearby islands.
 Riding along the lush green jungle and beautiful landscape can be an activity in itself.

 Waterfalls are found all around the island.
 Some of them are easy to reach by scooter, others a little harder to reach and others might not be found.

 One of the waterfalls we tried to hike to was Than Sadet.
 Unfortunately we didn’t manage to see the fall as the path isn’t clear so we opted to head back before getting lost in the humid jungle with just a bottle of water.